 Subchapter 13-400.
-Distribution of Literature
+Distribution of Literature Sec.

-Sec.
 13-401.
 General Rule on Distribution of Literature

 - a.
 "Literature" means any printed material, including any newspaper, magazine, or other publication, and any leaflet, flyer, or other informal matter, that is produced in multiple copies for distribution to potential readers. - b.
-Registered or sponsored students organizations, registered faculty or staff organizations, and academic or administrative units may sell, distribute, or display literature on campus, subject to the rules in this Subchapter and to the general rules in Subchapter 13-200 and Subchapter 13-300.
-Individual students, faculty members, and staff members may distribute or display literature, subject to the rules in this Subchapter 13-300, but may not sell it.
+Registered or sponsored student organizations, registered faculty or staff organizations, and academic or administrative units may sell, distribute, or display literature on campus, subject to the rules in this Subchapter and to the general rules in Subchapter 13-200 and Subchapter 13-300.
+Individual students, faculty members, and staff members may distribute or display literature, subject to the rules in this Subchapter and to the general rules in Subchapter 13-200 and Subchapter 13-300, but may not sell it.
 In either case, no advance permission is required.
-Members of the public may distribute literature in the common outdoor areas, subject to the rules in this Subchapter and to the general rules in Subchapter 13-200 and Subchapter 13-300, but may not sell it.
+Members of the public may distribute literature in the common outdoor areas, subject to the rules in this Subchapter and to the general rules in Subchapter 13-200 and Subchapter 13-300, but may not sell literature.